 Challenger Banking: What Is It, and Does It Live Up to Its Name?

 The UK has always been the center of conventional banking, and this is not a coincidence.
 Until recently, it was nearly impossible to compete with decades- and even centuries-old established banks.
 With the global economic crisis in 2008, the country decided to ease the process for newcomers in the financial competition.
-After that, the whole banking system has gone down a new path; first in the UK, and then globally.
+After that, the whole banking system has entered a new path called challenger banking; first in the UK, and then on a global scale.

-Challenger Banks Address the New Generation Who Process Money in a Different Way
+Challenger Banks Address the New Generation Who Perceive Money in a Different Way